 The wearing of school dress clothing by all students positively promotes a good school ethos.
 According to the DECD Regulation 77 on school dress code, the Governing Council has the right to determine a school dress policy.
 Our school dress means colour-coded mix'n match blue clothing.
 Navy Blue and Sky/Mid Blue are the designated school colours.
 It is the responsibility of parents to see that students wear the correct School Dress clothing.
 Unavoidable temporary variations in School Dress should be advised in writing in the diary by parents and dated.

 When a child is enrolled we are committed to respecting the confidentiality of the information provided.
 Preschool and School enrolment require an Registration of Interest form to be completed which is available on our webiste.
 An enrolment form can be downloaded from the website or alternatively you can call in to the school and pick up an enrolment pack from the front office.
 An appointment will be set up with the school Principal to allow her to meet with you and your child.
 The information provided in enrolment forms is stored securely in local school/preschool and Departmental databases.

-Our downstairs classrooms house our Junior Primary classes and at the end of the corridor are our Junior Primary Special class and Modbury Special School class.
-Upstairs is where all of the year 3-7 students' classes are together with our Art Room and Computer Suite.
+Our downstairs classrooms house our Junior Primary classes and at the end of the corridor are our Junior Primary and Special classes as well as the Modbury Special School class.
+Upstairs is where all of the year 1-7 students' classes are together with our Japenese room and Computer Suite.
 Across the laneway is our Resource Centre technology hub and our Pre School.
-Friday playgroup is held in the Pre School and Wednesday 'Tiny Techies' playgroup is held in the Resource Centre technology hub.
-We have a new (BER) gym for our specialist PE teacher's lessons and 'the Shedlee' for performing arts lessons.
+On Fridays playgroup is held in the Pre School.
+We have a new (BER) gym for our specialist PE teacher's lessons and 'the Shedlee' for our arts lessons.